What is Oktoberfest Beer? And what makes it Special?

 Which Style of Oktoberfest Beer Is Better?

 There’s no right answer to this question.
 It depends upon your flavor palate.
-Some people prefer a sweeter and darker beer and yet others want higher alcohol content or a crisper tasting beer.
+Some people prefer a sweeter and darker beer, while others want a higher alcohol content or a crisper-tasting beer.

-If you like beers from American breweries, you’ll prefer the Marzen beers because American brewers trend sweeter.
+If you enjoy beers from American breweries, you may prefer Marzen beers because American brewers tend to produce sweeter styles.
 If you prefer IPAs and dry beers, you may prefer the traditional German style.
 Luckily, the rising popularity of beer has made it easier to find a beer that you desire locally.

 what is oktoberfest beer